 When Did Wilson D9 Irons Come Out?

-The Wilson D9 irons were released in January 2021, and while you may find some Wilson D9 irons 2021 reviews, we’ve updated our review to compare it to the latest clubs in 2022.
+The Wilson D9 irons were released in January 2021, and while you may find some Wilson D9 irons 2021 reviews, we’ve updated our review to compare it to the latest clubs for 2023.

 Are Wilson D9 Irons Oversized?